 - other government divisions and Department of Health services.

-OCNMO and education
+NMS and education

-The OCNMO provides a pivotal link between NT Health, the largest employer of NT nurses and midwives, and NT-based education providers including:
+NMS provides a pivotal link between NT Health, the largest employer of NT nurses and midwives, and NT-based education providers including:

 - Charles Darwin University